Screen Time Guidelines for Big Kids

 These days, kids need screens for school, getting assignments, doing homework, or researching school projects.
 But kids also spend a lot of free time on screens watching TV shows, streaming videos, spending time on social media and apps, or playing games.

 School-aged kids also need time for other activities, like exercise, screen-free playtime, time with friends and family, and sleep.
 That’s why parents should set limits on how much time their kids spend in front of a screen.

 How Much Is Too Much?

-The American Academy of Pediatrics (AAP) recommends that parents of kids and teens 5 to 18 years old place consistent limits on the use of any media.
-This includes entertainment media (like watching TV and movies), as well as educational media (like researching a school report on the Internet).
+The American Academy of Pediatrics (AAP) recommends that parents of kids and teens 5 to 18 years old place consistent limits on media use.
+Media includes entertainment (like watching TV or playing video games), and education (like researching a school report on the Internet).

-Not all screen time is created equal.
-It's up to parents to decide how (and how often) their kids use screens and whether screen time is positive or negative.
-For instance, time spent on homework or other educational activities might not need to be as restricted as time spent playing video games.
+Not all screen time is the same.
+It's up to parents to decide how (and how often) their kids use screens.
+For instance, time spent on homework or other educational activities might not need to be as restricted as time spent playing games or on social media.

 For kids of all ages, screen time should not replace time needed for sleeping, eating, playing, studying, and interacting with family and friends.

 Screen Time Tips

 The same parenting rules apply to screen time as to anything else — set a good example, establish limits, and talk with your child about it.